Interstate 495 (New York): New York City

 The expressway continues east as a six-lane highway, veering to the southeast to bypass Kissena Park before curving back to the northeast to meet the Clearview Expressway (I-295) at the northern edge of Cunningham Park.
 Past I-295, I-495 passes by the "Queens Giant", the oldest and tallest tree in the New York metropolitan area.
 The tree, located just north of I-495 in Alley Pond Park, is visible from the highway's westbound lanes.
-To the east, the freeway connects to the Cross Island Parkway at exit 31 in the park prior to exiting the New York City limits, crossing into Nassau County and becoming the LIE.
+To the east, the freeway connects to the Cross Island Parkway at exit 31 in the park prior to exiting the park.
+The highway has one final interchange, Exit 32 for Little Neck Parkway, before exiting the New York City limits, crossing into Nassau County and becoming the LIE.

 Although the LIE name officially begins outside the New York City border, almost all locals and most signage use "the Long Island Expressway" or "the LIE" to refer the entire length of I-495.
 The service roads of I-495 are called Borden Avenue and Queens Midtown Expressway between I-278 and Queens Boulevard, and they are known as Horace Harding Expressway between Queens Boulevard and the Nassau County line.
 The Horace Harding Expressway section follows the path of Horace Harding Boulevard (also previously called Nassau Boulevard), which was named for J. Horace Harding (1863–1929), a finance magnate who directed the New York, New Haven and Hartford Railroad and the New York Municipal Railways System.
 Harding used his influence to promote the development of Long Island's roadways, lending strong support to Robert Moses's "great parkway plan".
 Harding also urged construction of a highway from Queens Boulevard to the Nassau County Line, in order to provide better access to Oakland Country Club, where he was a member.
 After his death, the boulevard he helped build was named for him.
 Horace Harding was not related to the former President Warren G. Harding.